hungcq/knowledge-repo/IT/aws/solution-architect-associate/notes.md

 - Shared services VPC: use with Transit Gateway to reduce administrative overhead & cost
 - Transit virtual interface (transit VIF): used to access one or more Transit Gateways associated with DX gateways
 - DNS hostnames and DNS resolution are required settings for private hosted zones
+- Use AZ ID to uniquely identify the AZ across accs